 You can download the PDF version of our complete 2019 listing here (still using this version in 2020 though some things have changed so please confirm availability of items with our website listing or by emailing us).

 NOTE that this is not an online Order Form.
-You will have to print the form, write your order by hand, put it in an old-fashioned envelope with a cheque (made out to RACHELLE TERNIER or JIM TERNIER) for the appropriate amount and mail it to the address in Humboldt.
-For more information on ordering click here.
+You will have to fill out the form in a PDF OR print the form, write your order by hand, put it in an old-fashioned envelope (or email it) with a cheque (made out to RACHELLE TERNIER or JIM TERNIER) for the appropriate amount and mail it to the address in Humboldt.
+New for 2019, e-transfers (Canadian customers only) accepted to firstname.lastname@example.org .
+No password required.
+More information on ordering here.